top of page

 Northrop Grumman

 I am part of the largest JWST Cycle 1 GO program and the largest JWST Cycle 2 GO program dedicated to exoplanet science.
-The former is the Compositions of Mini-Planet Atmospheres for Statistical Study (COMPASS) program, which is looking at 12 super-Earths and sub-Neptunes with NIRSpec G395H.
+The former is the Compositions of Mini-Planet Atmospheres for Statistical Study (COMPASS) program, which is looking at 12 super-Earths and sub-Neptunes with NIRSpec G395H (see the paper that I led on the first COMPASS observation here).
 The latter is the Giant Exoplanets around M-dwarf Stars (GEMS) program, which is looking at 7 gas giant planets around M-dwarf hosts with NIRSpec PRISM.
 I'm also co-PI on a Cycle 3 AR program to study ways of mitigating correlated noise in NIRSpec observations of small planets.

 1280px-Artist’s_conception_of_a_brown_dw